Updated: Jul 8, 2020

-Thankfully I negotiate the last two sharp bends and roll the last 5km into Andermatt.
-Half of the distance I covered yesterday, but every bit as hard.
+Thankfully I negotiated the last two sharp bends without incident and rolled the last 5km into Andermatt.
+I had only covered half of the distance I rode yesterday, but it was every bit as hard.
 Today's numbers that count; 1.
 Time in the saddle - 5:47 and most of that was climbing 2.
 Meters climbed - 1,894 3.
 Cokes drunk - 3.
 Plus a Red Bull and 6 bottles of water 4.
 Germans overtaken on the climbs - 3 5.
-Number of people who overtook me - 0 (ha!)
+The number of people who overtook me - 0 (ha!)